OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-insecure-angular.md

 });
 ```

 Now we need a token from OpenVidu Server.
-In a production environment we would perform this operation in our application backend, by making use of the [API REST](/reference-docs/REST-API/), [OpenVidu Java Client](/reference-docs/openvidu-java-client/) or [OpenVidu Node Client](/reference-docs/openvidu-node-client/).
-Here we are actually using OpenVidu Node Client, taking advantage of the fact that we have a _package.json_ in which we can include this library very easily.
-But remember: do not retrieve tokens from OpenVidu Server directly from your clients.
-Do it from your application's backend.
+In a production environment we would perform this operations in our application backend, by making use of the [API REST](/reference-docs/REST-API/), [OpenVidu Java Client](/reference-docs/openvidu-java-client/) or [OpenVidu Node Client](/reference-docs/openvidu-node-client/).
+Here we have implemented the POST requests to OpenVidu Server in a mehtod `getToken()` that returns a Promise with the token, using `@angular/http` library.
+Without going into too much detail, this method performs two POST requests to OpenVidu Server, passing OpenVidu Server secret to authenticate them:

+  - First request performs a POST to `/api/sessions` (we send a `customSessionId` field to name the session with our `mySessionId` value retrieved from HTML input)
+  - Second request performas a POST to `/api/tokens` (we send a `sessionId` field to assign the token to this same session)

-You can inspect method `getToken()` in detail in the [GitHub repo](https://github.com/OpenVidu/openvidu-tutorials/blob/ff2c3b74658baf70b18ed03e3d3998ebeb011894/openvidu-insecure-angular/src/app/app.component.ts#L162).
+You can inspect this method in detail in the [GitHub repo](https://github.com/OpenVidu/openvidu-tutorials/blob/9f4a181bf4f43ca8743d554345338e0c132d78be/openvidu-insecure-angular/src/app/app.component.ts#L164).

 ---